 Apparently – yes.
 This is my first time in a few years that I (sadly) did not join a CSA.
-Every year, I seem to find a new one that I love… and then the pickup site moves too far away.
 So given my lack of CSA boxes, I asked my neighborhood group if anyone had any excess rhubarb they weren’t going to use.

 The response I received was pretty overwhelming.
 I did get all the rhubarb I needed (and more!) from some awesome neighbors (thank you!).
 But I’ve also been getting a lot of messages from people asking for suggestions of what to do with their rhubarb.
 The message almost always start with “What can you do with rhubarb other than strawberry rhubarb pie?”

 Point taken.
 Everyone has heard of strawberry rhubarb pie, but you want something different.
 Somehow, there is still a need for more rhubarb recipes, and I am more than happy to fulfill that need!
 (No rhubarb left behind in my house.)

 This is a mostly-baking blog, and rhubarb desserts are so on point this kind of year.
 Buuuuut… we’re doing something a little different.
 This year, we’re going savory instead.
 And spicy.

 Chipotle rhubarb BBQ sauce.
 Spicy, sweet, rhubarb-y barbecue sauce.
 It’s possible I first made this solely because I love puns so much that I wanted to get to tell people they were eating RhubarBBQ sauce.
 But then I kept making it because it’s actually really delicious.